hraban/metabang-bind/website/source/index.md

 ### What it is

-Bind combines _let_, _destructuring-bind_ and _multiple-value-bind_ and a whole lot more into a single form.
+Bind extends the idea of of `let` and destructing to provide a uniform syntax for all your accessor needs.
+It combines _let_, _destructuring-bind_, `with-slots`, `with-accessors`, structure editing, property or association-lists, and _multiple-value-bind_ and a whole lot more into a single form.
 The [user guide][user-guide] has all the details but here is example to whet your appetite:

     (bind ((a 2)
            ((b &rest args &key (c 2) &allow-other-keys) '(:a :c 5 :d 10 :e 54)) ((:values d e) (truncate 4.5)))
       (list a b c d e args))
     ==> (2 :A 5 4 0.5 (:C 5 :D 10 :E 54))

-Bind is especially handy when you have more than one layer of multiple-value-bind or destructuring-bind.
-Since bind is a single form, you don't end up too far off to the right in editor land.
+Bind is especially handy when you have more than one layer of `multiple-value-bind` or `destructuring-bind`.
+Since `bind` is a single form, you don't end up too far off to the right in editor land.

-Bind is released under the MIT license.
+Bind is released under the [MIT license][mit-license].

 {anchor mailing-lists}